What We Believe

 Philippians 4:10-19; 1 Peter 1:18-19

-We understand the importance of these issue, but pray that the difference of beliefs in our culture do not divide us but that we can grow together in love as we look to Jesus for help!
+We understand the importance of these issues, but pray that the difference of beliefs in our culture do not divide us but that we can grow together in love as we look to Jesus for help!

 The topic of spiritual gifts has caused much division throughout church history.
 Some believe that all of the gifts we see in the New Testament should still be practiced today, while others believe that those gifts ended with the early church.